USFWS/secas/content/blog/2016-12-05-Southeast-Blueprint-now-on-the-Southeast-Conservation-Planning-Atlas.md

 It will be updated annually to incorporate the most current information from each LCC.
 It currently uses the most recent version of the South Atlantic Blueprint, Version 2.1.

-- [Read Mallory’s reflections on the leadership summit](http://www.southatlanticlcc.org/2016/11/04/the-southeast-conservation-adaptation-strategy-secas-leadership-summit/), where Southeast Blueprint 1.0 was first unveiled
+- Read Mallory’s reflections on the leadership summit (EDIT: South Atlantic LCC website is no longer online; this post is currently unavailable), where Southeast Blueprint 1.0 was first unveiled
 - [Learn more about the SECAS effort](http://secassoutheast.org/) to design and achieve a connected network of landscapes and seascapes that supports thriving fish and wildlife populations and improved quality of life for people across the Southeast and Caribbean
 - [See a factsheet on SECAS](/pdf/secas-factsheet.pdf)